Fluent City picks up $3 million to revolutionize language learning

 But James Rohrbach, a serial founder who sold his previous company to Noodle in 2010, wanted to try something different.

 Rohrbach has been interested in ed tech throughout his entire career, with a particular interest in re-inventing language learning.
-So instead of building his own platform and taking VC cash to lure in a community of users, he built his own platform on top of an an existing community.
+So instead of building his own platform and taking VC cash to lure in a community of users, he built his own platform on top of an existing community.

 That’s how Fluent City came to be.